-According to Experian Hitwise, in the UK, Pinterest saw a 786% increase between September 2011 and September 2012 when it reached almost eight million users.
+According to Experian Hitwise, in the UK, Pinterest saw a 786% increase between September 2011 and September 2012.
+By October 2013 that had grown ot over 70 million users.

-For businesses, it operates much like a shop window and is driving both referrals and sales more successfully for its users than sites such as Facebook.
+For businesses, it operates much like a shop window and is increasingly driving both referrals and sales.

 So, should your business be on Pinterest?

-Pinterest is a social sharing website where individuals and businesses can pin images on pin boards in order to share visual content with friends and followers.
+Pinterest is a social sharing website where individuals and businesses can 'pin' images on 'boards' in order to share visual content with friends and followers.

 Pinterest allows users to curate images from across the internet under different categories.
 If users like a particular photo, they can repin it onto their own board.